#LogisticsAdvice

 Key insights to enhance your international expansion strategy

 If recent headlines make global trade seem uncertain, you’re not alone.
-From geopolitical tensions to evolving tariffs, the international shipping landscape is shifting—but it’s more resilient than many businesses think.
-According to the DHL Global Connectedness Report 2026, globalization remains at a record high level, showing that cross-border flows of trade, capital and information are still going strong.
+Geopolitical tensions and evolving tariffs are reshaping the international shipping landscape.
+Even so, it’s more resilient than many businesses think.
+The DHL Global Connectedness Report 2026 shows that globalization remains at a record high, with cross-border flows of trade, capital and information still going strong.

 So, what does this mean for SMEs expanding internationally?
 In short: the opportunity remains strong.
 Global customers are more open than ever to buying from overseas brands, and digital marketplaces make it easier for e-commerce businesses to reach new audiences worldwide.